genpat-it/MSTreesV2_POC/README.md

 - **Optimized TSV Matrix Handling**: The key upgrade in this version is the optimized handling of large TSV matrix profiles, achieved through the '-p' option.

 ## Development Todos
-2. **Skip Phases**: Allow the script to skip phases when precomputed `.npy` files (e.g., profiles, names, or distance matrix) are passed.
+1. **Skip Phases**: Allow the script to skip phases when precomputed `.npy` files (e.g., profiles, names, or distance matrix) are passed.
-3. **Implement Remaining Functions**: Test and update the remaining functions from the original script.
+2. **Implement Remaining Functions**: Test and update the remaining functions from the original script.
+3. **Validate results**: Especially when float16 dtype is used.

 ## Original Script
 The original script can be found at: